Monday, June 16, 2025

 Kuldip Goel, managing director of Any Graphics and president LMAI.
 Photo: The Packman

-“The purpose of a single-floor plant is to maintain a lean system, ensure less defect in productivity, and save time and manpower.
-We will employ teams of multi-skilled workers and use highly flexible, increasingly automated machines to produce volumes of high quality products,” said Goel.
+“The purpose of a single-floor plant is to maintain a lean system, ensure fewer defects in productivity, and save time and manpower.
+We will employ teams of multi-skilled workers and use highly flexible, increasingly automated machines to produce volumes of high-quality products,” said Goel.
 He informed that the new plant will make optimum use of solar energy to light the plant.
 “We are concerned about the environment and sustainability, and even looking at acquiring the Leadership in Energy and Environmental Design (LEED) certification for this plant,” he added.
 LEED is a popular green building certification program used worldwide.

 Innovation and R&D

-Another notable mention from the company’s stable of innovations is a solution which allows online removal or stripping of non-continuous waste matrix in production of self adhesive labels for products like CD which has a hole.
-“Normally in label printing, the waste that you want to remove online must be continuous which looks like a ladder.
+Another notable mention from the company’s stable of innovations is a solution that allows online removal or stripping of non-continuous waste matrix in the production of self-adhesive labels for products like CD, which has a hole.
+“Normally in label printing, the waste that you want to remove online must be continuous, which looks like a ladder.
 If the waste is not intact, you cannot remove it online.
-Converters may have to resort to removing the waste manually offline, for example in case of CD sticker where you need to full cut or remove it, rendering the process unproductive and costly.
+Converters may have to resort to removing the waste manually offline, for example, in the case of CD sticker, where you need to fully cut or remove it, rendering the process unproductive and costly.
 But our in-house process can remove non-continuous wastage online without deep or full cut,” Goel said.
-He said that although the process of waste matrix stripping in self adhesive labels sounds simple, it is in fact one of the most complex and painful area that every label converter has to face in his daily life.
+He said that although the process of waste matrix stripping in self-adhesive labels sounds simple, it is in fact one of the most complex and painful areas that every label converter has to face in his daily life.

 Customer delight takes center stage